pravsemilo/kubernetes-notes/kubernetes.io/Documentation/Concepts/Overview/Object_Management_Using_kubectl/Declarative_Management_of_Kubernetes_Objects_Using_Configuration_Files.md

 ```
 $ kubectl get -f <filename|url> -o yaml
 ```
-# How `apply` calcultaes difference and merge changes
+# How `apply` calculates difference and merge changes
 * _Patch_
 	* An update operation that is scoped to specific fields of an object instead of the entire object.
 	* Enables updating specific fields on an object without reading it.